Paying tax on cryptocurrencies

 There is no hard line between 'normal' and 'more than normal' wealth management.
 The transition depends on:

-- your knowledge and experience
+- how much knowledge and experience you have

 - how much time you put into crypto trading

-- how many tools you buy
+- how many tools you use

 Income tax return box 3